sennav/wunder.joat/README.md

 # Wunder CLI

-Config files for a joat based cli, you don't know what is joat? <scared_face_emoji>
-get your shit together and go [read about joat!](https://github.com/sennav/joat)
+Config files for a joat based cli, you don't know what is joat? 😱 get your shit together and go [read about joat!](https://github.com/sennav/joat)

 ## Instalation